Favorite Cycling Workouts—Comparing Different Approaches

 Trevor Connor 15:39

-hear what you guys have to say about where we kind of finish this conversation because you heard my opinion, I do think raising that LT one is one of the most important things you can do.
-And for anybody listening as if you haven’t heard our past episodes, talking about Dr. Sylar, he has a three zone model that’s differentiated by two thresholds.
-You have LT two, which is what most people refer to as your anaerobic threshold is when you Time Trial out.
-But there’s this lower threshold, which is LT one, and that’s what you can kind of hold for five, six hours you can hold for a long time.
-And I’m a big believer that getting that LT one up is really critical, particularly if you’re a road racer, and doing multiple hours, because then you can do most of the race without really fatiguing because you’re at what’s your body feels is a low intensity, but particularly granted somebody who’s focused on cyclocross, how do you feel about this, I think
+So I want hear what you guys have to say about where we kind of finish this conversation because you heard my opinion, I do think raising that LT1 is one of the most important things you can do – and for anybody listening, if you haven’t heard our past episodes talking with Dr. Seiler, he has a three zone model that’s differentiated by two thresholds.
+You have LT2 – which is what most people refer to as your anaerobic threshold is what you time-trial out – but there’s this lower threshold, which is LT1 and that’s what you can kind of hold for five, six hours, you can hold for a long time.
+And I’m a big believer that getting that LT1 up is really critical, particularly if you’re a road racer, and doing multiple hours, because then you can do most of the race without really fatiguing because you’re at what’s your body feels is a low intensity, but particularly – Grant, if somebody’s focused on cyclocross, how do you feel about this?

 Grant Holicky 16:29